Schedule a Free Consultation

 Read Article

 We have created a new version from scratch that is publicly available as a contribution to the WordPress community.
+This is making it easier than ever to categorize WordPress comments in a clean, structured way.

 Have you ever needed to categorize comments added to your site?

 WordPress, our favorite Content Management System (CMS) allows developers to create customized content types and associated taxonomies, either hierarchical (similar to post categories) or dispersed (similar to post tags).
-Content and plugin developers alike have been focusing on offering tools and mechanisms that manage such content, but there is one area of a site’s content that remained untapped: user comments – yes, that content area in a site apparently unfit for complex structures.
+Content and plugin developers alike have been focusing on offering tools and mechanisms that manage such content.
+But there is one area of a site’s content that remained untapped: user comments – yes, that content area in a site apparently unfit for complex structures.
 Our new plugin makes user comments the subject of categorization in response to a client request.

-How Comment Categorization Works
+How the Categorization Works

 To best describe how the plugin works, here is the actual comments form for a recipe at Minimalist Baker.